Will-Howard/manifolio/README.md

 ### Things to watch out for/known issues

  - Selling positions is handled by buying the opposite side.
 So if you have YES shares in a market and you are now predicting a much lower probability, it will tell you to buy NO. This is equivalent to selling YES shares, and you do in fact get mana back when you do this.
 1 NO + 1 YES share cancel out to produce M1.
- - The portfolio value and total loans might be off relative to what is in the manifold UI.
+ - The portfolio value and total loans might be off relative to what is in the Manifold UI.
 I think just this is due to caching issues, it should never be off by too much.
  - Currently it doesn't account for "Free response" or "Multiple choice" markets properly when simulating the range of possible outcomes, it just treats them as cash equal to their expected value.
 If you have a lot of money in these markets this will means the recommendation will be a bit too high (because it's ignoring some risk).
- - Complications related to the manifold loan system: If you have outstanding loans greater than your total balance, the technically correct thing to do is to bet M0.
+ - Complications related to the Manifold loan system: If you have outstanding loans greater than your total balance, the technically correct thing to do is to bet nothing.
 This is because log(0) is negative infinity, so any chance of ending up with 0 net worth gets an infinite penalty when maximising log wealth.
 This is pretty conservative though, as the chance of this happening can be vanishingly small if you have a reasonably diversified portfolio.
 If it were to follow this then for most power users it would recommend a bet of 0 which would rather defeat the point.
-Instead, I have made it treat the worst cast as the _worst outcome that it actually simulates_ (out of 50,000 simulations), rather than the actual worst _possible_ case (which is every bet resolving against you).
+Instead, I have made it treat the worst case as the _worst outcome that it actually simulates_ (out of 50,000 simulations), rather than the actual worst _possible_ case (which is every bet resolving against you).

 <!-- ## Local setup